jorge-cardoso/jorge-cardoso.github.io/research/index.md

 ## Huawei's Approach

+Ensuring the reliability of large-scale, complex distributed cloud platform requires new innovative approaches.
+While NetFlix’s ChaosMonkey proposed a new tool (and concept) for site reliability engineers, it only enables the analysis of cloud native applications.
+Since at Huawei we are developing highly reliable cloud platforms (e.g., Openstack), the site reliability engineering team developed a new approach framework, called Butterfly Effect, to automatically inject faults into cloud infrastructures.

 + Efficient execution trace processing using stream processing
 + Dynamic time-based fingerprinting to detect timeouts
 + Position and negative fingerprints for automated diagnosis and localization of user commands